 - It feels artificial.
 It should feel like a conversation, I hate the awkward feeling.

-Katie’s slides and the audio recording will be available soon and I encourage you to check them out – there is some very good detail in there and I loved the way she kept it personal by introducing the people she got the above reasons from instead of quoting them as de facto truths.
+Katie’s slides are below and the audio recording will be available soon and I encourage you to check them out – there is some very good detail in there and I loved the way she kept it personal by introducing the people she got the above reasons from instead of quoting them as de facto truths.

 After loosening up the crowd with free drinks and food, Laura thought it safe to let them hear what I had to say.